-When not performing in the theater, Leslie can be found touring the country with her acclaimed concerts.
-She has appeared with The Cincinnati Pops, the Indianapolis Symphony Orchestra, The Washington Symphony Orchestra and The Rhode Island Symphony, to name a few.
-In addition, she performed before 300,000 people during the Memorial Day Concert on the Washington Mall and reached millions more as the event was televised live by PBS.
+Leslie also tours the country appearing in concert halls with major symphony orchestras.
+She has performed with The National Symphony Orchestra, The Cincinnati Pops, the Indianapolis Symphony Orchestra, and The Rhode Island Symphony, to name a few.
+In addition, she has famously performed with the NSO before 300,000 people during a Memorial Day Concert on the West Lawn of the U. S. Capitol.
+That concert reached millions more as the event was televised live by PBS.

 Recent television appearances include Memphis Beat; NYC 22; The Good Wife; and an upcoming three-episode arc on Nurse Jackie.
 Recent recordings include the cast recording of Pipe Dream; Uptown/Downtown; On My Way to You: The Songs of Alan and Marilyn Bergman; and Wishing You a Happy New Year with the Curtis McKonly Orchestra.